linked in pixel

 Fracture Care Clinic (Osteoporosis Care)

-In addition to lifestyle changes to promote bone health, several medication options are available to treat osteoporosis.
-You can take certain osteoporosis medications by mouth.
-Others are administered by injection in a medical office.
-Osteoporosis medications include:
+In addition to lifestyle changes that support bone health, several medication options are available to treat osteoporosis.
+Some osteoporosis medications are taken orally, while others are administered by injection in a medical setting.

-• Bisphosphonates, such as zoledronic acid, reduce the rate of bone loss
+• Bisphosphonates, such as zoledronic acid, which slow the rate of bone loss

-• Parathyroid hormone analogs and parathyroid hormone-related protein analogs, such as abaloparatide, boost bone mass
+• Parathyroid hormone analogs and related protein analogs, such as abaloparatide, which help stimulate new bone growth and improve bone mass

 FAQs